 Some highlights of the program include:

 "Many campuses have partnered with sororities for women's housing.
 Similarly, campuses have built living-learning communities around various disciplines.
-To our knowledge, Georgia College is the first to intentionally build a living-learning community for sorority women dedicated to women's leadership development and empowerment," said Tiffany Bayne, Director of Fraternity and Sorority Life.
+To our knowledge, Georgia College is the first to intentionally build a leadership community for sorority women dedicated to women's leadership development and empowerment," - Director of FSL.

-“Imagine with me, can Georgia College be the preeminent university where leaders are formed through scholarship, public service and community engagement” – President Dorman
+“Imagine with me, Georgia College will be the preeminent university where leaders are formed through scholarship, public service and community engagement” – President Dorman